umutdundar99/vision-transformers-auair/README.md

 **Please note that this code trains YOLOS-tiny from scratch.
 If you want to use pre-trained weights, please download the weights from [YOLOS](https://github.com/hustvl/YOLOS) and do the necessary changes in the code since the number of classes is different.
 The code is not tested with pre-trained weights because the purpose of this project is to train the model from scratch**

+# Results
+Since there were not enough resources to train the YOLOS architecture on the AU-AIR dataset long enough, the final results will be shared later.